enkog/Micro-Reddit/README.md

-# micro-reddit
+# Micro-Reddit

-> This is a mini-project that builds the data model required to create a basic version of reddit.
+> This is a mini-project that builds the data model required to create a basic version of Reddit.
 It includes the functionality for creating/storing/retrieving users, posts and comments.

 > It is built using the 'Active Record' feature in Ruby on Rails